Brainarea/NODDI/docs/index.rst

 - **Note 1: If you get a Permission denied error, please do a chmod +x on preproc_NODDI_Singularity.sh script**
 - **Note 2: Preprocessing can be long so be patient!**
+- A NIFTI folder will be created within your Data folder containing all preprocessed files for each subject.

 *****************
 PREPROCESSING WITH PARALLEL